 Countries at risk

-Nearly all affected countries require proof of Yellow Fever vaccination in the form of an International Certificate of Vaccination before they allow a traveller to enter.
-Failure to provide a valid certificate can lead to a traveller being quarantined, immunised or denied entry.
+Nearly all affected countries require proof of Yellow Fever vaccination in the form of an International Certificate of Vaccination before they allow a traveler to enter.
+Failure to provide a valid certificate can lead to a traveler being quarantined, immunised or denied entry.

 Signs and Symptoms

 The first phase of Yellow Fever includes symptoms such as fever, muscle pain, headache, shivers, loss of appetite, nausea and vomiting.
 After three to four days most patients improve and their symptoms disappear.
 However, within 24 hours of apparent recovery, some patients progress to a more serious stage of the illness involving jaundice, hemorrhagic fever and deterioration of kidney function.
 Some patients that develop this form of the disease die within 7-10 days after the onset.